 How Do NFTs Work?

 - NFT stands for “non-fungible token.”
-In practice, they're unique digital artworks.
+In practice, they're unique digital assets.

 - Blockchain technology authenticates each NFT as unique.